codepawpaw/heap_periscope_agent/README.md

 ### 5. Manual Usage

 Beyond the automated setup for Rails and Sidekiq, you can control the agent programmatically.
 This is useful for profiling specific sections of code, Rake tasks, or in non-Rails applications.

+### 6. Visit the result
+Open http://localhost:3000/heap_periscope in your browser

 #### Wrapping a Code Block